 The following Code of Ethics is a guide and a standard for Christian leaders.
-It outlines the personal and interpersonal qualities that characterize the quality of leadership that Grafted Life Ministries deems effective for Christian ministry.
+It outlines the personal and interpersonal qualities that characterize the quality of leadership that ECSW deems effective for Christian ministry.

 These ethical standards flow out of the two greatest commandments in Scripture: to love God with all our heart, soul, mind, and strength, and to love our neighbors as ourselves (Matthew 22:26-40).
 They are an aid to make the commandment more concrete.